-The 6 Day All Ireland tour begins this morning @ 08:00 in central Dublin.
+The tour begins this morning @ 9:00 in central Dublin.
 We'll leave the city behind and drive through rolling countryside to the Wicklow Mountains.
 Our first stop is the monastery ruins at Glendalough, the Valley of Two Lakes.
 This is an area of natural beauty and you'll have time at leisure to enjoy the local walks and trails and take some great photos of the ancient Celtic crosses and round towers.
 Afterwards, we'll continue to medieval Kilkenny with its cobbled streets and famous red ale.
 Potential sights to explore at leisure include the Castle, Cathedral, Abbeys and Churches all dating back to the Norman period following the invasion of the 12th Century.
-This afternoon we continue south to the Viking settlement of Waterford City.
-Look forward to visiting the House of Waterford Crystal (entrance included) where we enjoy a tour of the facility to see artisans at work producing the world famous glass.
-Stock up on fine cut glass at the outlet store or simply pause a while to watch the production.
-Overnight close to Waterford Harbour on the south- east coast, this is a relaxing spot to spend the evening with some great pubs and seafood restaurants.
+This afternoon we continue south to the Viking settlement of Waterford.
+Not far from Waterford Harbour on the south- east coast, Waterford City is a relaxing spot to spend the evening with some great pubs and seafood restaurants.
+Our day ends with a visit to the world famous Waterford Crystal factory.
+Stock up on fine cut glass at the outlet store or simply pause a while to watch the artisans at work.

-Today we take the short drive to Dingle, a charming Gaelic speaking fishing village.
+This morning we take the short drive to Dingle, a charming Gaelic speaking fishing village.
 Famed in many films like Far and Away and Ryan's Daughter, Dingle is celebrated for having most pubs in Ireland for a town of its size, 52 pubs and 2000 people.
 We cannot forget Dingle's most famous resident, Fungi the Dolphin who we shall time to visit in the early afternoon.
 Then it's off on a wonderful pleasant trip around Slea Head with amazing views of Sleeping Giant Island, the Blasket Islands, and Beehive Huts dating back to 2000 B.C.
 Regarded as the most beautiful Peninsula in the world by many photographic magazines, Slea Head has some of Ireland's most fabulous beaches and is definitely the highlight of Ireland's famed Wild Atlantic Way.
 This area is completely Gaelic speaking, and you may even get to hear some of the locals converse in this ancient language.
 Then it's back to Dingle where there is ample time for shopping in traditional arts and crafts stores, lunch in one of the many colorful pubs with local musicians playing some mystic tunes.
-We complete our day with a visit to Ireland's longest beach at Inch, connecting Dingle Peninsula to the Ring of Kerry before continuing on to our evening destination at Killarney.
+We complete our day with a visit to Ireland's longest beach at Inch, connecting Dingle Peninsula to the Ring of Kerry.
+Your overnight this evening is in the charming town of Killarney.

-Today we embark for the world famous Ring of Kerry.
-The day begins on our journey that combines the best of the Ring of Kerry with its emerald pastures and villages highlights including Moll's Gap, Ladies View, Leprechaun Crossing, Killarney National Park, Lakes of Killarney, Torc Waterfall, and much more.
-Our afternoon is packed with a horse and cart ride through Killarney National Park (optional) or horseback ride through the park for the energetic and adventurous (optional).
-We'll regroup to transfer to our next overnight location at Spanish Point
+Toay we'll continue on our journey through the Kingdom of Kerry, a journey that combines the best of the Ring of Kerry with its emerald pastures and villages highlights including Moll's Gap, Ladies View, Leprechaun Crossing, Killarney National Park, Lakes of Killarney, Torc Waterfall, and much more.
+Overnight Spanish Point